SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 - The environment is not reset, learning is done in one go.
 Thus, the hyper-parameters training can not be done between trials.
 The learning of the hyperparameters and the storage of the visualizations are performed in a parallel process at regular time intervals in order to minimize the computation time at each control iteration.
 - An option has been added to decide to include a point in the model memory depending on the prediction error at that point and the predicted uncertainty to avoid having too many points in memory.
 Only points with a predicted uncertainty or a prediction error greater than a threshold are stored in memory.
 - Constrainsts on states are not available yet
+- The optimizer for actions is LBFGS directly applied on the actions.
+The particular structure of the problem is not used to speed the computation times, which is why the time between iterations is high.
+The animations displayed do not show the computation times between each iteration.

 An option has been added to repeat the predicted actions, so that a longer time horizon can be used with the MPC, which is crucial for certain environments such as the mountain car.

-Finally, the implementation is not complete yet.
-The current optimization uses gradient descent directly on the lower confidence bound of the total cost of the predicted horizon to find the optimal actions.
-It must be changed to be a point-wise optimization of the hamiltonians, as in the paper implementation.
-This explains why the computation times are so important in the current implementation.
-The animations displayed do not show the computation times between each iteration.
-To have lower computation time, you can reduce the horizon, but it will decrease the performances.

 ## Limitations

 - The cost function must be clearly defined as a squared distance function of the states/observations
 - The number of time step of the mpc will greatly impact computation times.
 In case that a environment need the model to plan too much ahead, the computations time might become too much to solve it in real time.
 This can also be a problem when the dimensionality of the action space is too high.
+To have lower computation time, you can reduce the horizon, but it will decrease the performances.
 - The dimension of the input and output of the gaussian process must stay low (below 20 approximately).
 - If too much points are stored in the memory of the gaussian process, the computation times might become very high.
 The computation times scale in n³.
-- The current implementation will not not with environement with discrete states
+- The current implementation will not work for gym environments with discrete states

 ## Installation
 ### Dependencies